supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/GettingStartedPage-V2.md

    ![](../media/switch.png)

-   >**Note**: If the dropdown is not visible, you can manually select and launch the required VMs directly from the desktop of the lab VM.
+   >**Note**: In case the dropdown is not visible, you can manually choose and initiate the required VMs directly from the lab VM's desktop.

       ![](../media/hyperv-vm.png)